 Supreme Court Sides With California Anti-Abortion Pregnancy Centers

-The U.S. Supreme Court has reversed a lower-court decision upholding a California law requiring anti-abortion crisis pregnancy centers to more fully disclose what they are.
+The U.S. Supreme Court has reversed a lower court decision upholding a California law requiring anti-abortion crisis pregnancy centers to more fully disclose what they are.

 The case pitted the right to know against the right of free speech.
-On one side, self-identified "crisis pregnancy centers" that seek to prevent abortions, and on the other side the state of California, which enacted a law to ensure that these centers do not intentionally or unintentionally mislead the women who walk through their doors.
+On one side are self-identified "crisis pregnancy centers" that seek to prevent abortions and on the other side is the state of California, which enacted a 2015 law to ensure that these centers do not intentionally or unintentionally mislead the women who walk through their doors.

-In a 5-to-4 ruling, the court said the centers are likely to succeed in their claim that the law violates the First Amendment.
-That overturns an earlier decision by the Ninth Circuit upholding the law, sending the case back for further consideration.
+In a 5-4 ruling, the court said the centers are likely to succeed in their claim that the law violates the First Amendment.
+That overturns an earlier decision by the Ninth Circuit upholding the law and sends the case back for further consideration.

 Writing for the majority, Justice Clarence Thomas said the law "targets speakers, not speech, and imposes an unduly burdensome disclosure requirement that will chill their protected speech."